InnovativeInventor/node-kayles/README.md

 ```
 Sequence (where the first term is a 0x0 chessboard): 0, 1, 1, 2, 1, 3, 1, 2, 3, 1, 0, ***1, 0, 1***

+In addition to the optimized Rust implementation, a naive Haskell implementation can be found at `haskell-impls/queens.hs`).

 ### Generalized Petersen Sequence (OEIS [A316533](https://oeis.org/A316533))
 ```
 bash release.sh